Ilmenite vs Browserbase — Which One for AI Agents?

 The architectural difference between Node.js/Chrome and pure Rust is most evident in the benchmarks.
 Chrome is a general-purpose browser designed to render complex visuals for humans.
 Ilmenite is a specialized engine designed to extract data for LLMs.

-Because Ilmenite starts in 0.19ms, it is 2,600x faster to initialize than Chrome-based alternatives.
+Because Ilmenite routes static pages through a pure-Rust fast path, it skips the browser entirely on the fast path.
 For an AI agent that needs to make multiple quick requests to navigate a site, this difference is the gap between a responsive experience and a lagging one.

 One of the most critical differences when choosing a browserbase alternative is how you are billed.